osmosis-labs/osmosis/x/ibc-hooks/README.md

 The sender of an IBC transfer packet may specify a callback for when the ack of that packet is received in the memo field of the transfer packet.

+Crucially, _only_ the IBC packet sender can set the callback.

 ### Use case

 The crosschain swaps implementation sends an IBC transfer.
 If the transfer were to fail, we want to allow the sender